Policies and Guidelines

 These policies apply only to full-time off-campus experiences for Fall and Spring semesters.

-- Study Abroad Exchange Programs that are governed by bilateral agreements under which Washington College and the partner institution agree to exchange students
+- Exchange Programs are governed by bilateral agreements under which Washington College and the partner institution agree to the exchange of students for a semester or the academic year.

 - Students in majors that require study abroad (in order of seniority)